007seann/Generation-of-Supervised-Sentiment-Metrics-for-Return-and-Volatility-Prediction-from-10-K-Filings/README.md

 #### analysis.py

 - **Generating Sentiment Matrix**: You can generate three different levels’ sentiment matrices by changing the configuration for each level.
 Follow the processes below:
-- For your convenience, I separated configuration sections for each level, so you can uncomment to run each.
+- For your convenience, I separated configuration sections for each level, so you can uncomment one of them to run each.
   - **Sector Level (QQQ ETF)**:
     - **Input Files**:
       - `QQQ_constituents.csv` (`.../Code_4_10k/QQQ_constituents.csv`)